BU-Spark/ml-ffi-intelligent-query-builder/README.md

 In the Proof of Concept, at the bottom you will see a few sample queries followed by what the computer returned for those queries.
 Under that, you will see the manually written expected queries.
 The computer creates a set of valid queries with two points to note.
 As pointed out in the Proof of Concept, one of the queries has a redundant statement that isn't inaccurate but just extraneous.
 Another point to note was that one should be careful when using words like "last year" or "this month" because the computer doesn't necessarily know the current time and date, as seen in the last query.

-## Recommendations
+## Potential Improvements
-This section provides information on warnings and potential mitigations.
+>This section provides information on potential improvements.

+Continue with using OpenAI SQL translate:
+1. For better information security, encrypt recignized entities with random nouns and pass it to API, then replace the nouns back in the returned SQL query.

+Or replace API with custom trained model:
+1. Train model for SQL translate.

 ## More Information
 ### Research